-Nestled in the heart of central Portugal on the banks of the Nabão River sits Tomar, a charming town that often flies under the radar of many travelers.
-Yet, this charming destination offers a perfect blend of rich history, stunning architecture, and natural beauty that makes it a true hidden gem.
-Founded in the 12th century by the Knights Templar, Tomar boasts a fascinating past that is evident in its well-preserved monuments and atmospheric streets.
+On the banks of the Nabão River sits the city of Tomar, a charming medieval town in the heart of Portugal that often flies under the radar of many travelers.
+Yet, this small town offers a perfect blend of rich Portuguese history, stunning architecture, and natural beauty that makes it a true hidden gem.
+Founded in the late 12th century by the Order of the Knights Templar, Tomar boasts a fascinating past, with ties to the First Crusade and the Holy Land, that is evident in its well-preserved monuments and atmospheric streets.

-**Wandering Works for Us contains affiliate links is part of Viator, Get Your Guide, Booking.com, trip advisor and Amazon Services Associates Program LLC.
-If you make a purchase using one of the links, I may make a compensation at no extra cost to you.
+**Wandering Works for Us contains affiliate links and is part of Viator, Get Your Guide, Booking.com, TripAdvisor, and Amazon Services Associates Program LLC.
+If you make a purchase using one of the links, I may make a commission at no extra cost to you.

 Convent of Christ (Convento de Cristo)